 Harvard Deusto Business Research selects its articles based on a double-blind peer review system, according to practices commonly accepted by the scientific community.

 Harvard Deusto Business Research selects its articles through a peer review process, according to a double-blind method.
 Once the journal’s editorial team has verified that the article meets the style and content standards indicated in the guidelines for authors, the article will be sent to two anonymous reviewers of prestige in the field of study considered by the article.
 Based on the recommendations from the reviewers, the journal editor will notify the authors of the result of the evaluation by email, at the same address used to submit the article.
 The editor will provide the authors with the result of the review (rejected, accepted with modifications or accepted), as well as the notes and comments of the reviewers.
 If the article has been accepted with modifications, the authors must resubmit a new version of the article, which will be subjected to a new review by the same reviewers.
+Once the reviewers approve the article it will be published.
 If they wish, authors may also submit a letter to the editor, indicating the content of the modifications to the article.
 If the authors have decided not to follow the recommendations of the reviewers, they may justify their decision in this same letter.
+When the referees do not agree to publish, the scientific editor will send the article to a third referee.
+If two consider that the article is enough good to publish with or without corrections the article will be published after the referees' approval.
+If two consider that the article is not enough good to publish, the scientific editor will decide not to publish the article.

 Harvard Deusto Business Research is published twice a year, once per semester.
 Successive publications in the same year constitute issues in the same volume.
 Thus, each volume will have two issues.
 Special issues may also be published when the editor deems it necessary.